 Method 4: Browser Extensions

-Method 5: Whitelist-Based Solutions (Most Effective)
+Method 5: Whitelist-Based Solutions (The Gold Standard)

 Which Method Should You Choose?